deltaps1/NestNinja/WIP_doc.md

 ## Explosions (Implemented)
 ...
+Explosions mostly work like the Pandas function of the same name.
+When you have a field containing lists then you can use the explode function.

 ## Detachments
 Detachments work by creating a link to the parent object so it's possible to create a relational database.